makusan8/kubernetes/README.md

 # admin panel
 http://192.168.46.213:31781/admin

-# login using the password we just gathered from above section
+# you can login using the password we just gathered from above section
 Username : user
 Password : 6O6owIi6g4